Joel-Haeberli/it-security-docs/docs/themes/Protection against Broken Authentication.md

 - Prohibit brute force
 	- set a maximum number of retries to login
 - Authentication relies on secure communication and credential storage
-- TLS should be used on all pages authenticated pages (just use it everywhere and give eavesdropper no chances)
+- TLS should be used on all authenticated pages (just use it everywhere and give eavesdropper no chances)
 - Store passwords hashed, using [[Password Based Key Derivation Function (PBKDF)]]
 - Use well known session management and SSO solutions.
 Don't build your own.
-It's hard and you will most probably fuck it up
+It's hard and you will most likely fuck it up
 - Use one authentication mechanism and not more.
 - Make the mechanism as easy as possible and as complex as needed.
 - Force TLS (especially on login etc.)